ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

     >>>>>>> branch-name
     ```

-    **Resolving conflicts locally**.
-Edit the file manually to keep the code you want (remove the conflict markers), then stage and commit.
+    **Resolving conflicts in your IDE** (best practice).
+Most IDEs like VS Code and PyCharm have built-in merge conflict resolution tools that highlight the conflicting sections and let you choose which version to keep with a single click.
+This keeps your workflow centralized close to your code and is the safest way to resolve conflicts.

     **Resolving conflicts on GitHub**.
 If you have a conflict in a Pull Request, GitHub offers a web editor:
     1. Click on "Resolve conflicts" button in the PR